eagle-io/docs/source/reference/historic/jts.rst

 Data Types
 ~~~~~~~~~~~

 JTS supports both simple and complex data types.
-Complex data types are always encapsulated in a JSON object denoted by '$'.
+Complex data types are always encapsulated in a JSON object with its key prefixed with '$'.

 When inserting historic data, the data type *MUST* match the parameter type.
 For example, TIME data is only accepted on Time parameters.
-Data that has been exported using renderType 'STATE' will always use *String* data types.
+Data that has been exported using renderType 'STATE' will always have a *String* format.

 The following data types are supported in the 'v' value field of a record column: